 You can now plan your trip to the Andamans feeling prepared.
 Scuba diving in Andaman has to be on your lifetime bucket list, trust us, you won’t regret it.
 Just remember to be patient and trust in yourself.
 Do not let one mediocre or foiled dive seal your opinion, as for every bad dive, there are ten better ones.

 Is Scuba Diving Safe In Andaman?

-Yes, scuba diving is safe in Andaman and anywhere else in the world, as long as you dive with professionals.
+Yes, scuba diving is safe in the Andaman and Nicobar Islands and anywhere else in the world, as long as you’re with a dive professional.
 Scuba diving in Andaman is something scores of tourists do each year, and there are several PADI-certified divers to ensure that your dive goes well, whether you know swimming or not.

 Is Scuba Diving Expensive?

 Scuba diving certainly doesn’t come cheap, but it remains an affordable activity.
 How much money you spend depends on the course and dive you opt for.
 Training and certification dives are much more expensive and extensive than regular dives.
 Beginners dives can be INR 3,000 – INR 7,000, while PADI certifications are around INR 15,000.